3.2. mango_wlan Kernel Module

 debugfs Statistics

-Once the module is loaded, /sys/kernel/debug/ieee80211/mango-wlan-phy will be populated with a number of debugfs files.
+Once the module is loaded, /sys/kernel/debug/ieee80211/mango-wlan-phy/netdev:<virtual interface> will be populated with a number of debugfs files.
 Most are automatically populated with data from the mac80211 framework. mango_wlan provides the following additional files:

 This file provides Tx and Rx statistics about the link to a particular station.
 These statistics are organized according to PHY rate and MCS.
 It also provides statistics on the number of retries needed in each rate stage of the Minstel rate control algorithm.